 Of course, facial fillers have all sorts of other applications.
 They can be used to add volume to the lips and reverse the “hollow” look that age often brings to the eyes and cheeks.
 By restoring youthful volume to these areas of the face, fillers can even cause sagging skin to appear more lifted.
-Dr. Yagoda has developed many innovative non-surgical procedures, such as the Tr-EYE-umph! and non-surgical facelift that harness the unique properties of fillers to produce amazing, instant results with minimal or no downtime.
+Based out of her New York City (NYC) and Manhattan office, Dr. Yagoda has developed many innovative non-surgical procedures, such as the Tr-EYE-umph! and non-surgical facelift that harness the unique properties of fillers to produce amazing, instant results with minimal or no downtime.

 How to Choose a Facial Filler